 So here’s the thing about the play: It is NOT the book as I read it.
 It follows the same plot.
 It has the same characters, but most of what I described above as my reasons for loving the book are not in the play.
 You would think this would mean that I disliked the play, but I didn’t have time to reflect on the differences because I was laughing through the whole thing.

 Children’s Theatre’s adaptation of Corduroy adds a silly slapstick quality to the story.
-One that was, for the most part, there hidden in the story but that I never saw.
+One that was, for the most part, always hidden in the story, but that I never saw.
 How would an otherwise sane night watchman react to a commotion in the store with only a stuffed bear to be found?
 This night watchman was depicted as a blowhard suffering the unlucky fallout of the inadvertent pandemonium caused by Corduroy’s single-minded quest for a button.
 The part was so obviously written around Reed Sigmund, who was still out with an injury, but his understudy, Dwight Leslie competently stepped in and kept the comedy rolling.
+(If you are reading this in 2020, you see Sigmund in the virtual production.)
 CTC’s Corduroy, played by Dean Holt, is more clownish than curious.
 Holt uses his gift for physical comedy to keep the audience laughing.

 Lisa lost a bit of her maturity in exchange for more slapstick moments; and I identified with her mother, acting as the straight man to Lisa’s foibles, more than I did with the sophisticated drawing in the book.
 I think kids will identify with Lisa when it comes to trying to complete chores to their parents standards.